AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 Now your form is ready for users to fill in the necessary details for their NFTs function Interaction.

-### Write The Functions for Create NFT Collection
+### Create NFT Collection

-Let's write the Create New NFT Collection on MainChain Function
+Let's write the Create New NFT Collection on MainChain and SideChain Functions

 **Step 1: Locate the File**